mikiw/DexProtocol/README.md

 TODO: Write about off-chain matching algorithm.

 ## Vault
 Vault will be our proxy for holding assets during an exchange.
 Firstly entity needs to send tokens to a contract vault, later it can perform a `DepositAsset(arweaveTxId: string)` function to increase its vault balance based on transaction Id.
-Our vault contract function will read transaction details and will add the balance of a specific token if it's whitelisted.
+Our vault contract function will read transaction details and will add the balance of a specific token if it's on allowlist.
 After that, we will register that this deposit was already processed in `state.deposits` by adding there arweaveTxId.
-We can't prevent sending to vault address tokens that are not whitelisted so tokens like this will be lost forever and its design decision.
+We can't prevent sending to vault address tokens that are not on allowlist so tokens like this will be lost forever and its design decision.
 We also need to agree on the number of confirmations that are needed to trust transaction.

 If an entity will change its mind `WithdrawAsset(tokenAddress: string, walletAddress: string, amount: number)` function can be called and the vault contract will decrease the balance of that token and will transfer it to the indicated wallet address with `Contract.writeInteraction` function.
-Implementation will need to perform multiple checks for example if the caller can withdraw the balance or if tokens are still on the whitelist.
-In rare cases, token contracts can be delisted for security reasons, in that case, we will need to wait for them to be whitelisted again, or ask DAO to handle that exception because we don't want to load malicious smart contracts into our contract memory during execution.
+This feature requires cross-contract calls, more about implementation can be found [here](https://github.com/redstone-finance/redstone-smartcontracts/tree/main/src/__tests__/integration/internal-writes).
+Implementation will need to perform multiple checks for example if the caller can withdraw the balance or if tokens are still on the allowlist.
+In rare cases, token contracts can be delisted for security reasons, in that case, we will need to wait for them to be on allowlist again, or ask DAO to handle that exception because we don't want to load malicious smart contracts into our contract memory during execution (this approach is recommended by SmartWeave team).

 When all exchange criteria are met:
 - Both orders are `active` and not `filled`